Tiger King Trading 70.7% Lower This Week (TKING)

-Tiger King (CURRENCY:TKING) traded 4.6% lower against the US dollar during the 1-day period ending at 13:00 PM E.T. on November 24th.
-One Tiger King coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last seven days, Tiger King has traded down 70.7% against the US dollar.
-Tiger King has a market capitalization of $28.27 million and approximately $339,272.00 worth of Tiger King was traded on exchanges in the last day.
+Tiger King (CURRENCY:TKING) traded 4.6% lower against the dollar during the 1 day period ending at 13:00 PM Eastern on November 24th.
+Tiger King has a total market cap of $28.27 million and approximately $339,272.00 worth of Tiger King was traded on exchanges in the last day.
+In the last seven days, Tiger King has traded down 70.7% against the dollar.
+One Tiger King coin can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.

 Here is how similar cryptocurrencies have performed in the last day: